kiddyboots216/lottery-ticket-adaptation/README.md

 # Lottery Ticket Adaptation

+## What is this repo?

+This repo is the official implementation of Lottery Ticket Adaptation, described in the paper [Lottery Ticket Adaptation](https://arxiv.org/abs/2406.16797).

 ## Navigating this repo

 Check out `rlaif` for the implementation of alignment, `lota_utils` for the implementation of mask extraction, and `mergekit` for the implementation of model merging.